-- It is recommended that riders use the available protective equipment (i.e. gloves, chest protector, neck brace and knee braces) to help protect against the possibility of injury. - All riders must utilize a shatterproof face shield or shatterproof goggles. - Wearing of Helmets: It is mandatory for all participants taking part in practice and competition to wear a full face protective helmet. - a.
+- All riders must utilize a shatterproof face shield or shatterproof goggles. - Wearing of Helmets: It is mandatory for all participants taking part in practice and competition to wear a full face protective helmet. - a.
 All helmets must be intact, and no modification may be made to their construction that alters the helmet from the condition it was tested and approved.
 The helmet is made to provide protection and is not a platform to attach foreign objects.
-For example, cameras or other accessories are NOT permitted to be attached to the rider's helmet. - b.
-The helmet must have a chin strap type 'retention system'. - c.
-The helmet must be of a good fit, and be in good condition proper fit, in good condition, and properly fastened.
+For example, cameras or other accessories are NOT permitted to be attached to the rider's helmet. - The helmet must have a chinstrap-type 'retention system'. - The helmet must be of proper fit, in good condition, and properly fastened.